Boston's subway system - locally we call it the "T" - is the easiest and cheapest way to get around the city, aside from walking.

 Small dog in a shopping bag on the Green Line

-The well-behaved cutie in this photo taken on the Green Line seemed to enjoy her ride in the shopping bag and provided lots of entertainment.
+The well-behaved ball of fluff in this photo seemed to enjoy her ride in the shopping bag and provided lots of entertainment.

-Although the other passengers made loud smooching sounds to get her attention,she wasn't impressed.
+Even though the other passengers made comments like "hey cutie!" along with loud smooching sounds to get her attention, she wasn't impressed.

 The T welcomes service animals at all times.

-Check the MBTA website to read all the details of their pet policy MBTA website. and definition of peak vs non-peak hours for each line.
+Check the MBTA website to read all the details of their pet policy on the MBTA website and check the definition of peak vs non-peak hours for each line.

 Can you bring your bicycle on the T?